 Role: issue tracking and action type management

-Also a member of Atlassian family, Jira is a super powerful issue tracking and project planning software, and my favorite part of which is making customized issue workflow.
-Since there’s tons of great tutorials on how to utilize power of Jira, the only thing I want to point out here is using issue type as mentioned below.
+Also, a member of the Atlassian family, Jira is a super powerful issue tracking and project planning software, and my favorite part of which is making customized issue workflow.
+Since there are tons of great tutorials on how to utilize the power of Jira, the only thing I want to point out here is using issue type as mentioned below.

-To ensure that developers are building the components based on correct design views, they need to be notified whenever something in design store is being updated, which includes action of register, modify and delete.
-So, as component is updated, designer should open an issue with responsible developer assigned and correct issue/action type selected.
+To ensure that developers are building the components based on correct design views, they need to be notified whenever something in the design store is being updated, which includes the action of register, modify, and delete.
+So, as the component is updated, the designer should open an issue with the responsible developer assigned and the correct issue/action type selected.

-Airtable, mixture of spreadsheet and database, is the one that makes this stack works.
-There's two amazing features that support my workflow: four types of view transition in single table and related content linking.
+Airtable, a mixture of spreadsheets and databases, is the one that makes this stack works.
+There are two amazing features that support my workflow: four types of view transition in a single table and related content linking.
 I’ll showcase two examples of using these two features here.

-How to manage component library?
-We chose not to use style guide generator, because it’s not accessible for designers to edit.
-Using Sketch component library wasn’t appropriate either, because it’s got too much limitations if we tried to use it outside the scope of the software itself.
+How to manage the component library?
+We chose not to use a style guide generator because it’s not accessible for designers to edit.
+Using Sketch component library wasn’t appropriate either, because it’s got too many limitations if we tried to use it outside the scope of the software itself.

 I wouldn’t say Airtable is a perfect solution, but it’s the easiest and most flexible option I could think of.
 Take a look at the demo template of component management table here:

-Once a newly registered design view that’s ready to be developed programmatically is submitted to developer, he/she would asses the view based on ABEM system, and registers it into the table.
-There’s 9 columns in the table, including:
+Once a newly registered design view that’s ready to be developed programmatically is submitted to the developer, he/she would asses the view based on the ABEM system, and registers it into the table.
+There are 9 columns in the table, including:

-Best thing here is that you can reference to data in both same and other tables.
+The best thing here is that you can refer to data in both the same and other tables.
 This connection of dots prevents things from getting messier as the scale grows.
-Also notice that you can filter, sort and change views easily.
+Also notice that you can filter, sort, and change views easily.

 Role: single source of truth and design assets version control

-Abstract is GitHub for Sketch assets that saves designers from hell of copying and pasting of files.
-It’s out of this article’s scope to demonstrate details of managing version control flow.
-The key takeaway here is that Abstract is the design store that acts as single source of truth.
-Designers should keep updating master branch to latest version of confirmed design and notify developers.
-On the other hand, developers should only take design assets in master branch as reference.
+Abstract is GitHub for Sketch assets that save designers from the hell of copying and pasting of files.
+It’s out of this article’s scope to demonstrate the details of managing version control flow.
+The key takeaway here is that the Abstract is the design store that acts as a single source of truth.
+Designers should keep updating the master branch to the latest version of the confirmed design and notify developers.
+On the other hand, developers should only take design assets in the master branch as a reference.

-From my own experience, the development speed of entire project after adopting this new workflow is at least two times faster than before.
+From my own experience, the development speed of the entire project after adopting this new workflow is at least two times faster than before.
 It's not a perfect solution, because it still requires lots of manual labors to update and maintain.
-But I think it could be helpful reference to website development teams searching for better workflow, and hopefully more people could share their workflow in future!
+But I think it could be a helpful reference to website development teams searching for better workflow, and hopefully, more people could share their workflow in the future!